Dorma

 Dorma was a German company that produced door technology systems and allied products.
 It merged with Kaba Holding in September 2015 and became part of Dormakaba Group.

-Overview
+History

 Dorma was founded by Wilhelm Dörken and Rudolf Mankel as Dörken & Mankel KG in Ennepetal, Germany, in 1908.

+By 1950, the company entered into the "door closer" industry, with production of its first automatic doors by 1962.
+Glass fittings, safety services and emergency exit control systems were later added to the product range.

+Dorma began international operations when it opened its first production facility in Singapore in 1978.

+In 1999, the company acquired Groom.
+Three years later, it began new business with mobile partition walls.

 The family business was managed by owner Karl-Rudolf Mankel in third generation.
 As part of succession planning, previous sole Dorma proprietor Karl-Rudolf Mankel transferred the majority of his shareholding to his daughters Christine and Stephanie in March 2009.

 In April 2015, Dorma Holding announced a planned merger with Swiss-based Kaba Group.
 The group went on to become Dormakaba Group.

-Structure and organization
+Operations

 The company was divided into six divisions: Door Control, Automatics, Glass, Movable Walls, Security Systems & Trade Counters.
 Dorma’s head office in Ennepetal controlled 69 wholly owned companies in 45 countries.
 Its major production plants were located in Europe, China, Malaysia, North and South America.